Education in Nigeria

 Education in Nigerian schools takes place in English.
-In November 30, 2022, the education minister Adamu Adamu announced a government plan to abolish instruction in English on primary schools in favour of Nigeria's local languages.
+On November 30, 2022, the education minister Adamu Adamu announced a government plan to abolish instruction in English in primary schools in favour of Nigeria's local languages.

+Research and evidence

+A 2024 systematic review synthesised studies on artificial intelligence in open and distance learning (ODL), reporting mixed effects on student performance and noting methodological gaps.
+An open-access 2024 study proposed a multilayered framework for predicting academic performance in ODL contexts and discussed model evaluation approaches.

 Primary education

 Primary education begins at around age 5 for the majority of Nigerians.
-Students spend six years in primary school and graduate with a school-leaving certificate.
-Subjects taught at the primary level include Mathematics, English language, Christian Religious Knowledge, Islamic Knowledge Studies, Agricultural science, Home economics and one of the three main indigenous languages and cultures: Hausa-Fulani, Yoruba, and Igbo.
+Students spend six years in primary school and graduate with a first school-leaving certificate.
+Subjects taught at the primary level include Mathematics, English language, Christian Religious Knowledge/Islamic Knowledge, Agricultural science, Home economics and one of the three main indigenous languages and cultures: Hausa-Fulani, Yoruba, and Igbo.
 Private schools also offer Computer Science, French, and Fine Arts.
-Primary school pupils are required to take a Common Entrance Examination to qualify for admission into the Federal and State Government Secondary schools, as well as Private ones.
+Primary school pupils are required to take a Common Entrance Examination to qualify them for admission into the Federal and State Government Secondary schools, as well as Private schools.

 Before 1976, education policy was still largely shaped by the colonial policy of the British Colonial Period.
 In 1976, the Universal Primary Education program was established.
 This program faced many difficulties and was subsequently revised in 1981 and 1990.
-The Universal Basic Education (UBE) was formed in 1999 and this came as a replacement of the Universal Primary Education and intended to enhance the success of the first nine years of schooling.
+The Universal Basic Education (UBE) was formed in 1999.
+It replaced the Universal Primary Education and intended to enhance the success of the first nine years of schooling.
 The UBE involves 6 years of Primary School education and 3 years of Junior Secondary School education, culminating in 9 years of uninterrupted schooling, and transition from one class to another is automatic but determined through continuous assessment.
-This scheme is monitored by the Universal Basic Education Commission, UBEC, and has made it "free", "compulsory" and a right of every child.
+This scheme is monitored by the Universal Basic Education Commission, UBEC, and has made it "free", "compulsory" and a "right" of every child.

 Therefore, the UBEC law section 15 defines UBE as early childhood care and education.
 The law says a 9-year formal schooling, adult literacy and non-formal education, skill acquisition programs, and the education of special groups such as nomads and migrants, girl child and women, Al-majiri, out of school and disabled people (Aderinoye, 2007).